All About Sand Bass

 Eating Sand Bass

-Sand Bass are excellent eating.
+Sand Bass is excellent for eating.
 They can be prepared any way that white, mild fish can be prepared but many people like them beer batter fried.
 The addition of oil in cooking is important since the fish is so naturally dry.
 Some olive oil when sauteing, a dollop of butter when baking, or a bacon strip atop when grilling really go a long way to improving the taste of these fish.